connectomicslab/connectomemapper3/paper/paper.md

   [grant no. 170873](https://p3.snf.ch/project-170873).
 All the contributors listed in the project’s Zenodo and GitHub repository have contributed code and intellectual labor to further improve CMP3.
-The same holds true for users that reported issues and continue to do so.

 # References